 In a different universe, I might have tried doing everything myself, but even now, I don’t regret asking for help.
 It created a new world; I began to appreciate and connect with people.
 The times I asked for help to understand things, opened my mind to new perspectives and experiences.

 Before, I cowered on the thought of asking for help, but now I’m interested to understand people’s views, encouraging me to collaborate more.
-Instead of preparing alone for math competitions, now I would study with friends, sharing new concepts to eventually winning medals.
+Instead of preparing alone for math competitions, now I study with friends, sharing new concepts to eventually winning medals.
 Even my organization, love.achelois, which actually started out as a personal blog grew to become an international community of youths helping one another thanks to the power of collaboration.

-Don’t get me wrong, I still love to be independent, but now I feel like a released prisoner, free of the shackles that bound me to a lifetime of handling everything alone.
+Don’t get me wrong, I still love to be independent, but now I feel free of the shackles that bound me to a lifetime of handling everything alone.
 I realized the great potential of different ideas and perspectives with collaboration, creating such a monumental outcome that it could outweigh what one does.